davidramosweb/home-assistant-custom-components-cover-time-based/README.md

 ### Icon customization

-For proper icon display (opened/moving/closed) customization can be added with option `device_class` set either in the cover's config, or in `configuration.yaml` based of what type of covers you have:
+For proper icon display (opened/moving/closed) customization can be added with option `device_class` set either in the cover's config, based of what type of covers you have.
+See [availale device classes for cover](http://dev-docs.home-assistant.io/en/master/api/components.html#homeassistant.components.cover.CoverDeviceClass).

+Can also be done in `configuration.yaml`:

 ```yaml
 homeassistant: